 Quick!
 How do you get students interested in STEM?

 The answer, unfortunately, isn’t easy to pinpoint.
-With the exception of a small number of math, science and computer whizzes, most middle and high school students — particularly girls and students from disadvantaged backgrounds — are so intimidated by STEM subjects that they never even consider pursuing a career.
+With the exception of a small number of math, science and computer whizzes, most middle and high school students — particularly girls and underserved students — never even consider pursuing a STEM career.

 Research shows, however, that when you show students a real-life application for their work, let them get hands-on and have them collaborate in teams, you can turn STEM avoiders into STEM lovers.
 Add a dash of competitive spirit, and you’ve got a surefire recipe for student engagement.

 Competitions, says Sergei Lupashin, were the key to his ultimate success as a systems engineer and roboticist.
-“Everything in my life that has allowed engineering to actually work for me has [come out of] competitions,” Lupashin said during his EdTekTalk at ISTE 2015.
+“Everything in my life that has allowed engineering to actually work for me has [come out of] competitions,” Lupashin said during his EdTekTalk.

 Lupashin — who now runs a company in Zurich that creates Fotokites, or personal drones for journalists and other professionals — credits student challenges like the RoboCup for much of what he learned during college.